Hypnagogic pop: Background

+The term "hypnagogic pop" was inspired by comments made by musician and artist James Ferraro (pictured in 2012).

 Todd Ledford, owner of the music label Olde English Spelling Bee (OESB), attributed a correlation between the proliferation of hypnagogic pop and the rise of YouTube.
 Reynolds attributed the origins of hypnagogic pop to Southern California and its culture.
-Trainer disagreed with Reynolds' assertion and said the style "arguably" emerged from numerous simultaneous scenes inhabited by artists working in a diverse form of "post-noise neo-psychedelia".
+Trainer disagreed with Reynolds' assertion and said the style "arguably" emerged from numerous simultaneous scenes inhabited by artists working in a diverse form of "post-noise psychedelia".
 Pitchforks Marc Masters offered that it may have originated "less [as] a movement than a coincidence".
 The music was often issued in the form of limited-edition cassettes or vinyl records before reaching a wider audience through blogs and YouTube videos.